Surviving the Challenges

 "All the art of living lies in a fine mingling of letting go and holding on."

 Leaving a relationship, career, or situation, requires willpower as we fight natural inclinations to return.
 Roy Baumeister found that when we fight against inclinations, we slowly deplete our will power (2012).
 The energy expended slowly diminishes energy, eventually leaving us exhausted and unable to maintain resistance.
 Our strength to direct behavior must be aided with other adjustments.

 Another active step in letting-go of the past is discarding poignant reminders of the past.
 We are creatures of association.
 Many remnants are intertwined with old habits.
 We live in a tangle web of associations.
 It’s impossible to discard everything.
-Certain cars, locations, and events will continue to spike emotions, reenergize temptations and dragging us back.
+Certain cars, locations, and events will continue to spike emotions, re-energize temptations and dragging us back.
 We must stand strong, courageously facing reminders, quell the storm and continue forward.

 The ninth step in the twelve-step program is to make amends.
 When we are ready, it is beneficial to communicate our remorse.
-Not necessarily remorse for change but remorse for any pain we have inflicted.
-This is a delicate interaction that cannot be accomplished with a narcissistic desire for release of personal guilt through a one-sided presentation without openness to the expression of feelings from the injured.
+Not necessarily remorse for change but remorse for pain we have inflicted.
+This cannot be accomplished with a narcissistic desire for release of personal guilt through a one-sided presentation without openness to the expression of hurt from the injured.

 Baumeister, R. F., Tierney, J. (2012) Willpower: Rediscovering the Greatest Human Strength

 Mairs, N. (1997, November 5).
 Letting Go.
 The Christian Century, 114(31), 1014.

 Stills, J (2014) Letting Go.
 Psychology today

 Flourishing in LifePsychology of WellnessFlourishing RelationshipsHealth and Fitness